-The command is only available for VLAN interface configuration.
 The report suppression function only works for MLDv1 traffic.

 When report suppression is enabled, the Switch suppresses the duplicate reports sent by hosts.
 The suppression for the same group report or leave will continue until the suppression time expired.
 For report or leave messages to the same group, only one report or leave message is forwarded.
 The remaining report and leave messages are suppressed.